microchip-pic-avr-examples/avr128da48-cnano-manchester-mplab-mcc/Manchester_Encoder/README.md

 ## Summary

-This demo shows how to implement a CIP solution for a Manchester encoder using USART, CCL and Event System peripherals.
+This demo shows how to implement a CIP solution for a Manchester encoder using the USART, SPI, CCL and Event System peripherals.
 This CIP solution can be used at high baud rates, the encoding process being implemented with minimum effort from the CPU.

 ##  How to Program the Curiosity Nano Board